Learning Force Distribution Estimation for the GelSight Mini Optical Tactile Sensor Based on Finite Element Analysis: Results

 \subsection{Inference Speed}

-To determine the speed of the U-net, we measure the time it takes to process a single input on a \textit{NVIDIA Quadro RTX 5000} GPU and a \textit{Intel Core i7-10875H 8-Core} CPU with a frequency of $\unit[2.3]{GHz}$.
-The time required for transferring data between the CPU and GPU, as well as asynchronous execution and warm-up of the GPU is taken into consideration.
+We finally report our method's inference time on a computer equipped with a \textit{NVIDIA Quadro RTX 5000} and an \textit{Intel Core i7-10875H 8-Core} CPU.
+The time for transferring data between the CPU and GPU, as well as asynchronous execution and warm-up of the GPU is taken into consideration.
 On average, the U-net achieves an inference time of $\unit[4.1746 \pm 1.339]{ms}$ over $300$ runs, which is sufficient for obtaining the force distributions in real-time since the GelSight Mini sensor runs at $\unit[25]{Hz}$.
 This is significantly faster compared to running the FEA simulations, which may take $10 - 120$ minutes depending on the contact geometry.